coloradobum/candide/README.md

 <code>vagrant up</code>

-The base image will take about 10 minutes to download and the first build will take about 15 minutes, so grab a cup of coffee.
-You only need to download the base image once, even after destroying the virtual machine via vagrant destroy.
+The base image will include include the compiled stack.
+At 800 MB, it might take some time, but you only need to download the base image once, even after destroying the virtual machine via vagrant destroy.

 When the build is complete, open a browser and navigate to one of the test sites below: